New Jersey Jackals: 2014

 The Jackals total attendance in 2014 was 76,423.
 Averaging 1,661 per game.

 2015

 In 2015 the Sussex County Miners & the Ottawa Champions were added to the Can-Am League.

 The Garden State Grays played 60 games, & the Shikoku Island League All-Stars played 16 games.

 The Jackals finished third in the league with a 54–43 in 2015, earning a playoff spot for the 7th consecutive season.

-New Jersey defeated Quebec for the first time in a post season series.
+New Jersey defeated Québec for the first time in a post season series.